BiocPy/rds2py/README.md

 print(data)
 ```

-if you know this RDS file contains an `GenomicRanges` object, you can use or modify the provided list reader, or write your own parser to convert this dictionary.
+if you know this RDS file contains an `GenomicRanges` object, you can use the built-in reader or write your own reader to convert this dictionary.

 ```python
 from rds2py.read_granges import read_genomic_ranges